jubidev/pihole-unbound/README.md

 * change password (when apps are running): ` docker container exec -it {CONTAINER_ID_PIHOLE} pihole -a -p`
 * follow unbound logs: `docker container logs {CONTAINER_ID_UNBOUND} --follow`
 * modify verbosity in unbound.conf and restart apps to get more logs (higher number -> more logs)

+## Update pihole:

+Instead of running the pihole command 'pihole -up', the actual docker image should be updated.
+Follow these steps to perform an update:

+* `docker-compose down` to stop the application (make sure to have a reachable dns server to resolve the pull/update requests)
+* `docker pull pihole/pihole:latest` pulls the latest pihole image
+* `docker-compose up -d` start again